openmusic/xrns2mod/README.md

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)

 If I was to write this nowadays I would probably build it with Node.js because it's what I'm most familiar with nowadays, and I would also split it in files: one for each class, one for the main interface to the utility, and one for the command line executable file.
-It would also be neat to look into getting sox working on the browser via emscripter or something like that so we could convert songs in the browser! (you can consider this your homework if you're so naturally inclined 🙃)
+It would also be neat to look into getting sox working on the browser via Emscripten or something like that so we could convert songs in the browser! (you can consider this your homework if you're so naturally inclined 🙃)

 ## "Documentation"